 As water is seen as one of the world’s most precious resources, providing enough water with appropriate quality and quantity may be considered as one of the most important challenges in human history.

 The world is, as we speak, experiencing serious growth in urban population.
-This, together with water scarcity and shortage due to climate changes, are creating massive challenges for urban water management.
+Together with water scarcity due to climate changes, this creates massive challenges for urban water management.
 With climate changes and rapidly increasing population it has, more than ever, become crucial to find ways to manage urban water environments efficiently – today and in the future for the sake of both mankind and the environment.
 Luckily, new technologies can provide the water industry with smart ways and innovative methods to access data and information in real-time in order to manage water supply and water distribution systems in the best possible way.

 The challenge of providing high quality drinking water through efficient water distribution